IHC Art Awards - Terms and Conditions 2025

 Artists DO NOT have to be using IHC, IDEA Services or Choices NZ.
 The artwork must have been completed by the artist listed on the entry form, with minimal help from others.
 Group artworks will not be accepted.

 Artists aged between 13 to 17 will automatically fall into the Youth Award category.
-This category was introduced in 2021.

 2. Artwork medium